 Gently heat the milk until lightly steaming and stir in the butter until melted.
-Pour the milk and melted butter into a jug (check that’s it’s lukewarm) and stir in the yeast.
+Pour the milk and melted butter into a jug, check that it’s lukewarm and then stir in the yeast.
 Mix until frothy then pour into the well and add the beaten egg.
 Mix with a dinner knife at first bringing the flour slowly into the milk mixture and forming a rough dough.
-Transfer to a freestanding mixer with dough hook, spoon in the mixed fruit and knead to a smooth dough for about 5 – 10 minutes.
+Transfer to a freestanding mixer with a dough hook, spoon in the mixed fruit and knead to a smooth dough for about 5 – 10 minutes.
 Tip into a lightly oiled large bowl and cover with clingfilm.
-Place in a warm cupboard or by a radiator for 1 hour or until double in size.
+Place in a warm cupboard or by a radiator for 1 hour or until it has doubled in size.

 Meanwhile line two baking trays with greaseproof paper.
 When the dough is ready turn out on to a clean lightly floured work surface and ‘knock back’ divide the dough into 12 equal sized balls, using a weighing scale helps make sure they are all even.
 Place 6 balls on each tray fairly close to each other.
 Place each tray in a large food safe bag (large roasting bags work well) and secure with an elastic band making sure the bag doesn’t touch the buns.
 Place the trays back in the warm place and allow the buns to double in size (about 45 minutes).

 Pre-heat the oven to 200c/ Gas Mark 7.
 Mix the flour with 75ml water and spoon the paste into a small icing or piping bag.